 Explore career and technical training resources

-Whether your child has decided to join a certain sector of the workforce or is need of some career inspiration, browsing the stories chronicled on Share Your Road can be helpful.
-These are a collection of entries from real working Texans who share the ins and outs of their career paths.
-Students can also explore Texas careers on this Texas Workforce Commission site, which makes projections of in-demand careers and salaries.
+Whether your child has decided to join a certain sector of the workforce or is in need of some career inspiration, students can also explore Texas careers on this Texas Workforce Commission site, which makes projections of in-demand careers and salaries.
 Students should spend time crafting a one-page resume and cover letter that highlights their academic achievements, work history (if any), extracurricular activities, and soft skills.
 In order to acclimate them to the workforce, students may choose to get a part-time or full-time job in a retail or service setting.
 If this isn’t possible, then maybe for a day or two they could schedule a job shadowing experience with someone in an area that intrigues them.
 Reach out to colleagues and friends to find the right fit!

 Start applying to schools and programs